huji333/leafmine-signature/README.md

 ## Analyze Existing Polylines

 `make analyze_polylines` scans `data/polylines/*.json` and appends new rows to a timestamped CSV under `data/logsig/logsignatures_<timestamp>.csv`.
 Limit or retarget the run with `POLYLINE_ARGS` (e.g., `POLYLINE_ARGS="--depth 5 foo.json"` or `POLYLINE_ARGS="--overwrite"`).

+## Skeletonize Masks Quickly

+The **Skeletonize Mask** tab lets you upload a fresh segmented mine or select an existing `segmented_*.png` from `data/segmented/`.
+Every upload is persisted with the canonical prefix, the preview thickens the skeleton overlay for quick QA, and the tab flags multi-component skeletons before you move on to routing.

+## Batch Signatures In-UI

+Use the **Signatures** tab to recompute log signatures for any subset of `data/polylines/*.json`.
+All polylines are selected by default—uncheck any you want to skip, adjust depth, and the tab will append rows to the same CSV that `make analyze_polylines` writes while showing a live preview of the latest entries.